islandoftex/arara/website/content/manual/Logging.md

 For each task (or subtask, as it is part of a rule task) defined in the rule context, arara will interpret it and return the corresponding system command.
-The return types can be found in [Concepts](/manual/concepts).
+The return types can be found in [Important concepts](/manual/concepts).
 In this specific scenario, there is just one task associated with the `pdftex` rule.
 Both task name and system command are shown: